facebookresearch/nevergrad/_sources/optimization.rst.txt

 Basic example
 -------------

-Minimizing a function using an optimizer (here :code:`OnePlusOne`) can be easily run with:
+Minimizing a function using an optimizer (here :code:`NGOpt`, our adaptative optimization algorithm) can be easily run with:

 .. literalinclude:: ../nevergrad/optimization/test_doc.py
     :language: python